fergusweb/tailored-tools/readme.txt

 == Upgrade Notice ==

+= 1.8.9 =
+Add gitlab updater script to update from my private repo.

 = 1.8.6 =
 This update includes a number of fixes and enhancements.
 Check your form settings, and check over your site to ensure everything still works as expected.